codecurious-bln/emberginners-workshop/step-3.md

 - Save the file `app/templates/about.hbs` and go back to your app in the browser.
 What changed?

 ## What are JavaScript objects?

 Objects in JavaScript are a special kind of data type.
 Each data type in JavaScript comes with its own characteristics in how you can store and access data.
 Data can come in many forms.
 E.g. the word 'tomster' in a JavaScript program can be a piece of data.
 If you wanted to use the word `tomster` in your JavaScript code, you'd need to do so using the `string` data type for example.
+The number 42 is of the `Number` data type.

 In Ember most things that we work with revolve around objects though.
 An object is defined by having no, one or several properties, where each property has a specified value.
 An object can look for example like this: